IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 Mock Hearings & Trials

 • Under the supervision of the Teaching Faculty, a visiting retired Tax Court judge and a seasoned tax litigator, precedential cases will be selected and re-enacted in hearing and trial format.
 Hearings arise when one of the parties submits a motion where counsel or counselor (government attorney) needs to be heard.
 The apprentice will take on the persona of tax litigation counsel, government attorney, IRS representative, witness and taxpayer during a Mock Trial Program.
+We will then walk-through the process of how to obtain transcripts of these and other court proceedings from the Court.
 The apprentice gets an opportunity to apply what they learn and to perfect their skills - before, during and after they are assigned to assist tax clinic staff and taxpayer-clients, under the supervision of participating USTCPs engaged with the U.S. Tax Court Clinical, Student Practice and Calendar Call Program.

 Specialization Courses